 For the new certification, things had to be documented again.
 Application managers were not used to documenting much.

-Eventually I got to know Testersuite in our organisation through Sander Hassert.
+Eventually, I learned about Testersuite in our organization through Sander Hassert.

 "I was a little less popular for a while but now everyone sees the value in it..."

-Now is Testersuite embraced by everyone.
+Now Testersuite is embraced by everyone.
 But in the beginning there was some resistance.
-People were not used to carrying out and recording tests via a tool.
+People were not used to running and capturing tests through a tool.

-When setting up Testersuite , you have to think carefully about how you are going to set things up.
-What terminology do you use and what conventions do you agree upon.
+When setting up Testersuite , you need to think carefully about how you are going to put things down.
+What terminology do you use and what conventions do you agree on.
 There was some resistance in the beginning.
-Now everyone is happy we did it.
+Now everyone is glad we did it.

-I can now retrieve things.
+I can find things now.
 Everything is archived in Testersuite .
-I was a little less popular for a while, but now everyone sees the value of it and everyone knows what Testersuite is.
+I was a little unpopular for a while but now everyone sees the value and knows what Testersuite is.

 A system can never be 100% tested.
 At most, you can get 95%.
 The question is whether that is enough to go live.
 If you want to convince the steering committee to go live, you need arguments.
 For example, before going live I was able to point out to the steering committee that 200 remaining defects were not blocking issues.
 That helped me enormously.
 After going live, we continued to work on defects .

-ISO is also pleased with this evidence.
+ISO also welcomes this evidence.
 They are impressed.
 Even after going live, we continue to test and record in Testersuite.
 Auditors regularly invite us to demonstrate things.
-That is now easy.
+That's easy to do now.

-In cooperation with external parties, it would be nice if screenshots could be exported as well as results.
-I can no longer imagine working without Testersuite .
+When working with external parties, it would be nice if screenshots could be exported in addition to results.
+I can't imagine working without Testersuite anymore.
 Testersuite is ideal for me as an audit trail.
-No idea how other hospitals do it without Testersuite.
+No idea how other hospitals do this without Testersuite.

-Make sure you have clearly agreed on how to name things within Testersuite.
+Make sure you have clearly agreed on how to call things within Testersuite.
 This convention is very important for retrieving test results.
 How big do you make a test cycle.
-When do you use a chain test, when a record test and what is the naming convention.
-You must be able to find things easily for the ISO.
+When do you use a chain test, when do you use a record test, and what is the naming convention.
+You need to be able to find things easily for the ISO.
 Also for your successors in the future.
-This is very important for a certification process.
+For a certification process, this is very important.

 Let's talk?